omidk414/Employee-Database/README.md

 ## Description

-This README provides instructions and SQL queries for managing employee data in a SQL database.
-It includes table schema creation from CSV files, data import procedures, and various data analysis queries.
+This project involves managing employee data within a PostgreSQL database using SQL queries.
+It includes setting up table schemas, importing data from CSV files, and performing various data analysis queries to extract meaningful insights from the employee data.

 ## Table of Contents